arungudelli/python.shiksha/content/en/tips/parsing-a-string.md

 So, now that we have a basic knowledge of the data types, we can now discuss about **type-conversion**; in simpler words, converting from one data type to another.

-We will discuss how to convert a string into whole numbers and floating-point numbers in python.
+We will discuss how to convert a string into whole numbers and floating-point numbers in Python.

 Let’s get started: